-Duggie Fields is a British artist, born in Tidworth in 1945 and resident in London, in the Earls Court area.
+Duggie Fields is a British artist, born in Tidworth in 1945 and resident in London.

 In 1983 Duggie Fields was invited by the Shiseido Corporation to Tokyo, where a gallery was created to show his paintings.
-For the occasion the artist and his work were simultaneously featured in a television, magazine, billboard and subway advertising campaign throughout Japan.
+For the occasion the artist and his work were featured in a television, magazine, billboard and subway advertising campaign throughout Japan.
 He has exhibited internationally in group and solo exhibitions.